 - There is a big difference between being somewhere and being there to photograph being there.

 So there you have it.
-My lessons summarized into 9 statements.
+My lessons summarized in 9 statements.
 I am off to learn some more.

 Happy new year!